anav5704/Supabase-CRUD/readme.md

 ## Getting Started

 First fork and clone the repo.
-First run ```npm install``` to download all the dependencies.
+Then, run ```npm install``` to download all the dependencies.
 Now, set up your environmental variables.
 Make a ```.env``` file in the root of your project with the following variables(these are from your Supabase project):

 ```
 VITE_SUPABASE_URL